Do you want to make quick cash and don’t want the hassle of a minimum-wage job? Then joining paid clinical trials may be

 This meant that I had not been taking the study medication at all.
 Although this sounded disappointing, it also qualified me to do the allergy study again.

 I agreed to a repeat study and by the end of another 6 months had amassed another $675 (and was truly allergy-free.
 Maybe).

-I also signed up for two clinical trials conducted by Covance, a company that performs thousands of drug trials for pharmaceutical companies and other labs.
+I also signed up for two clinical trials conducted by Covance (now Labcorp), a company that performs thousands of drug trials for pharmaceutical companies and other labs.

 Covance pays extremely well for participation in clinical trials; however, the physical criteria for its studies can be difficult to achieve.
 Also, because the studies pay so well, there is an overabundance of volunteers.
 Some people actually earn a good living (up to $60,000/year) by participating in Covance trials.

 I signed up for a $4,200 HIV drug trial with Covance and spent nearly a day there getting qualified.
 In the end, the techs didn’t like the results of my EKG very much and disqualified me.
 I still made $100 for my time, though.

 The second time I showed up at Covance, it was for a $1,700 fat absorption drug study.

 This time, I probably would’ve physically qualified; however, due to the large turnout of volunteers, a lottery had to be conducted.
 Needless to say, I didn’t win—though I did make $50 for my time.

 In the United States, the FDA regulates paid clinical trials through what’s known as its principles of Good Clinical Practice (GCP) that focus on human subject protection (HSP).

 However, some clinical trials still manage to slip under the FDA radar and violate basic GCP principles.
 Protect yourself from undue harm by doing the following:

 - Always read the research protocol and ask questions.
 If there is something in the protocol that you don’t understand, don’t be shy about requesting more information.
 The study coordinator should know the answers to your questions; if not, he should know who to ask for clarification.